This house was listed with the Massachusetts Historical Commission in 1982, which can viewed at IPS.221, containing the following entry:

 This property is part of the first grant made in Ipswich Village in 1634 to Robert Muzzey.
 The original mid-17th century buildings were some distance eastward on the Egypt River.
 Presumably the buildings were near the “ould road to Newbury” which ran through the Muzzey property, and which was superseded as the main route to Rowley and Newbury by the present Route 1A laid out in 1640.

 In 1654, the property was purchased by Joseph Jewett, “the great landed magnate of his time” who owned nearly all of what today is Ipswich Village.
-It remained in the Jewett family until 1748. (now demolished).
+It remained in the Jewett family until 1748.
 The property passed to Nehemiah Smith who built a house closer to the present highway.

 Daniel Nourse, a farmer, bought the property in 1790 and built the present house in 1809.
 Daniel Nourse had been a soldier in the French and Indian Wars.
 The property remained in the Nourse family for generations.
 In the late 19th and early 20th century, John W. Nourse, farmer and civil engineer, lived here.
 Nourse did some work in connection with the new pumping station.
 He did much of the original research on the Egypt River Grants and helped Waters in his publication on Ipswich Village.
 The milestone in the cellar is one of those set out on the highway in the early 18th century.